Volcano in a Cup (Erupting Wax) – SICK Science

-Create a violent, bubbling storm of wax within the confines of a beaker
+Create a violent, bubbling storm of wax within the confines of a cup.

 - Burner or hot plate

 The core of the earth has liquid hot magma that, on occasion, erupts through the crust.
 The volcanic eruptions we generally think of occur on land and result in the sky-high smoke plumes and lava flows that we see on the news.
-Now think about how much of the earth's crust is exposed land compared to how much is underwater.
-Nearly 80% of all volcanic eruptions occur underwater, but until scientists got footage of an underwater eruption in 2009, we had no idea what they looked like.
+However, nearly 80% of all volcanic eruptions occur underwater.
+Until scientists got footage of an underwater eruption in 2009, we had no idea what they looked like.

 With the Volcano in a Cup, you recreate liquid hot magma by heating wax that is covered by sand.
 The liquid hot wax bubbles through the sand and causes miniature eruptions in the surface of the sand as it does so.
 Think of each bubble in the sand’s surface as an underwater volcano.
 When the wax bubbles through the surface of the sand, it is met by much colder water that cools the wax and causes it to harden.